-Under the LTI plan, performance rights were issued in February 2015 and September 2013 for a term of 3 years and these rights issued expire on the earlier of the vesting date where performance hurdles are not met or termination of the individual's employment.
-At 31 December 2017, the performance rights issued in September 2013 had been fully vested or lapsed.
+Under the LTI plan, performance rights were issued in February 2015 and September 2013 for a term of 3 years and these rights issued expired on the earlier of the vesting date where performance hurdles are not met or termination of the individual's employment.
+At 31 December 2020, there are no outstanding performance rights issued under the LTI plan, with the latest rights issued having expired in the 2018 financial year.